Blue Badge Scheme in Midlothian

 The Blue Badge Scheme provides parking concessions nationally and across Europe for people with a permanent and substantial disability, whether that person is the driver or a passenger.
 The holder of a Blue Badge is permitted to park in areas normally subject to restrictions and benefits those who are unable to walk great distances.

-The fee can be paid by cheque or postal order if sent with your completed form by post to the Travel Team.
+The fee can be paid by cheque or postal order if sent with your completed form by post to the Travel Permits and Passes Team.
 The fee can be paid by cash, cheque, postal order or credit/debit card if you personally hand in the form at the counter at Buccleuch House in Dalkeith.
-The fee can be paid by cheque, postal order or credit/debit card if you personally hand in the form at the Mayfield Hub at the Library.
-A handling charge of £2.50 is added to all credit card transactions, but not to debit card transactions.
+You can apply and pay by credit card at Newbattle Library, 1 Newbattle Way, Easthouses, Dalkeith, EH22 4SX.
 Cheques must be made payable to “Midlothian Council”.

 Online application is done via www.mygov.scot/apply-blue-badge.
 You will be able to enter personal details, answer an array of questions and arrange payment by credit/debit card.
-However, there is no facility to scan and store all the documents the Council needs to see, and at the conclusion of the online process, the system will create a list of items that you will need to take to the Council at either Buccleuch House, Dalkeith or Mayfield Hub at the Library.
+However, there is no facility to scan and store all the documents the Council needs to see, and at the conclusion of the online process, the system will create a list of items that you will need to take to the Council at either Buccleuch House, Dalkeith or Newbattle Library.

 For Blue Badge Renewals [after an existing Blue Badge expires] use the white form BB 002.
 Please do not attempt to use the online screen for anything other than brand new applications as this will result in delays in processing your request.
-Remembering to renew a Blue Badge is the badgeholder’s responsibility – no reminder letter is sent out by the Midlothian Travel Team.
+Remembering to renew a Blue Badge is the badge holder’s responsibility – A reminder letter is no longer sent out by the Midlothian Travel Permits and Passes Team.
+However if you have a valid Email or Mobile phone number we can send a email or text to remind you.

 ALL APPLICANTS COMPLETE SECTIONS 1 AND 7 ON THE FORM.